-Within each category there is an appointed Responsible Procurement Champion.
 The Responsible Procurement Team, consisting of the Head of Responsible Procurement and a Senior Sustainability Manager for Procurement, provide support across these categories, as well as strategically and operationally for APUC and its members.

-Each category has undertaken analysis of the commodity areas and supply chains to assess potential risks of modern slavery and create a register of high-risk areas.
-The high-risk areas identified within each category are below.
+Each portfolio has undertaken analysis of the category / commodity areas and their supply chains to assess potential risks of modern slavery and create a register of high-risk areas.

-IS Estates & Facilities General Professional Services & HR Laboratories IT hardware including servers, desktops and laptops.
-AV equipment and peripherals.
-Some stationery items.
-Fresh and prepared food products.
-Cleaning services.
-Waste services.
-Security services •Temporary staffing Laboratory consumables.
-Chemicals.
-Electronic components within larger pieces of equipment (e.g. robotics or microscopes)
+Information Services

+- IT hardware including servers, desktops and laptops.

+- AV equipment and peripherals.

+- Some stationery items.

+Estates & Facilities

+- Fresh and prepared food products.

+- Cleaning services.

+- Waste services.

+- Security services

+Corporate and Labs

+- Temporary staffing

+- Laboratory consumables.

+- Chemicals.

-APUC is actively involved in several sector and cross-sector initiatives in the UK and overseas related to addressing modern slavery risks in supply chains.
-This includes for example the HEPA (Higher Education Procurement Association) Responsible Procurement Group and the International Working Group on Ethical Public Procurement.
+APUC is actively involved in several cross-sector initiatives related to addressing modern slavery risks in supply chains.
+This includes the HEPA (Higher Education Procurement Academy) responsible procurement group, the UKUPC Responsible Procurement Network, the International Working Group on Ethical Public Procurement, and Electronics Watch.

-APUC continues to support Electronics Watch (a collaborative organisation addressing labour rights issues in ICT supply chains), of which it was a founder member and also the first full consortia member (ensuring all its 44 members have full membership of Electronics Watch).
+APUC continues to support Electronics Watch (a collaborative organisation addressing labour rights issues in ICT supply chains), of which it was a founder member and also the first full consortia member (ensuring all its 40+ members have full membership of Electronics Watch).
 Two APUC members of staff currently sit on the Electronics Watch Board of Trustees.
-APUC was a founding member of Electronics Watch.